Items tagged with 'arts and sciences'

 The annual Hip-Hop Week returns to Siena March 20-25 with a series of events focused on the art, politics, and culture of hip hop.

 The keynote speaker this year is the groundbreaking MC Sha-Rock.
-As Siena professor Todd Snyder, the organizer of Hip-Hop Week, writes:
+As Siena professor Todd Snyder, a member of the Hip-Hop Week committee, writes:

 Sha-Rock (our keynote) is the first woman of hip hop.
 She was a member of the pioneering group The Funky 4 +1 (know for their old school hit "That's the Joint").
 She was the first female rapper to appear as a musical guest on SNL & was also featured in films such as "Beat Street" and "Wild Style."
 She had a huge influence on artists such as Run-DMC and Kurtis Blow.